Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of GMRS Unhedged Sub-strategy is 66 days, which is smaller, thus better compared to the benchmark ACWI (128 days) in the same period.
+• Looking at the average time in days below previous high water mark of 70 days in the last 5 years of GMRS Unhedged Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark ACWI (128 days)

 Performance (YTD)